-- (1) One goal of the Instrument is comparable financial statement presentation between investment funds.
+(1) One goal of the Instrument is comparable financial statement presentation between investment funds.
 However, the adoption of IFRS results in certain changes to this presentation.
 For example, the presentation is impacted by the classification of an investment fund's securities as either equity instruments or financial liabilities.
-Certain line items, such as "total equity or net assets attributable to securityholders", acknowledge the difference between an equity and liability presentation, but maintain a comparable measurement between investment funds regardless of this classification. - (2) If an investment fund's securities are classified as financial liabilities, IFRS requires financing costs to include the distributions made by the investment fund to those securityholders.
+Certain line items, such as "total equity or net assets attributable to securityholders", acknowledge the difference between an equity and liability presentation, but maintain a comparable measurement between investment funds regardless of this classification.

+- (2) If an investment fund's securities are classified as financial liabilities, IFRS requires financing costs to include certain distributions made by the investment fund to those securityholders.
 However, if an investment fund's securities are classified as equity instruments, distributions to holders of these securities are not included in financing costs (and are not recognized as an expense), creating a difference that reduces comparability.
 To address this, the Instrument requires distributions to be excluded from certain calculations, specifically: (i) increase or decrease in net assets attributable to securityholders from operations as disclosed in the statement of comprehensive income, and (ii) determination of total expenses for the management expense ratio (MER). - (3) For investment funds that classify their own securities as financial liabilities, "net assets attributable to securityholders" represents the equivalent of "total equity" for investment funds that classify their own securities as equity instruments.
-Net assets attributable to securityholders does not include amounts owed on securities issued by the investment fund that provide leverage to the fund. - 2.2 Filing Deadline for Annual Financial Statements and Auditor's Report Section 2.2 of the Instrument sets out the filing deadline for annual financial statements.
-While section 2.2 of the Instrument does not address the auditor's report date, investment funds are encouraged to file their annual financial statements as soon as possible after the date of the auditor's report. - 2.3 Timing and Content of Interim Financial Statements Handbook Section 1751 Interim Financial Statements requires that interim financial statements include each of the headings and subtotals included in the most recent annual financial statements.
-In addition, the principles of paragraph 14 of Section 1751 should be applied to the requirements in section 3.6 of the Instrument regarding the notes to the financial statements.[repealed] - 2.4 Length of Financial Year For the purposes of the Instrument, unless otherwise expressly provided, references to a financial year apply regardless of the length of that year.
-The first financial year of an investment fund commences on the date of its incorporation or organization and ends at the close of that year. - 2.5 Contents of Statement of OperationsComprehensive Income The amount of fund expenses waived or paid by the manager or portfolio adviser of the investment fund disclosed in the statement of operationscomprehensive income excludes amounts waived or paid due to an expense cap that would require securityholder approval to change.
+Net assets attributable to securityholders does not include amounts owed on securities issued by the investment fund that provide leverage to the fund. - 2.2 Filing Deadline for Annual Financial Statements and Auditor's Report - Section 2.2 of the Instrument sets out the filing deadline for annual financial statements.
+While section 2.2 of the Instrument does not address the auditor's report date, investment funds are encouraged to file their annual financial statements as soon as possible after the date of the auditor's report. - 2.3 [repealed] - 2.4 Length of Financial Year - For the purposes of the Instrument, unless otherwise expressly provided, references to a financial year apply regardless of the length of that year.
+The first financial year of an investment fund commences on the date of its incorporation or organization and ends at the close of that year. - 2.5 Contents of Statement of Comprehensive Income - The amount of fund expenses waived or paid by the manager or portfolio adviser of the investment fund disclosed in the statement of comprehensive income excludes amounts waived or paid due to an expense cap that would require securityholder approval to change.